Menu

 Monitoring

-The beds on the ward are equipped with monitors for the continuous logging and long-term storage of telemetric 12-lead ECG, pulse oximetry and blood pressure data.
-All monitored beds and the vital signs of all subjects can be viewed on a monitor via the care center.
+The beds on the ward are equipped with monitors for the continuous recording and long-term storage of telemetric 12-lead ECG, pulse oximetry and blood pressure data.
+All monitored beds and the vital signs of all subjects can be viewed on monitors via the central base.

 Emergency management and intensive care

-As well as offering continuous nursing care and the potential presence of a physician around the clock, the ward is also included in the University Hospital’s emergency plan in order to guarantee maximum safety for subjects.
-The experienced trial team works in line with updated emergency standard operating procedures (SOPs) and is given regular training on basic life support (BLS) measures both in house and by colleagues from Anesthetics.
-A separate emergency management agreement is also in place with the Clinic for Anesthesiology and Surgical Intensive Care Medicine.
-The intensive care unit (ICU) is just a few minutes’ walk away in the same building complex.
-Trials can even be conducted under direct anesthesiological supervision if need be, ideal conditions for first-in-human (FIH), early-phase and other trials with stringent safety requirements for their subjects.
+In addition to offering continuous nursing care and the potential presence of a physician around the clock, the ward is integrated into the University Hospital’s emergency system in order to guarantee maximum safety for subjects.
+The experienced trial team works in line with updated emergency standard operating procedures (SOPs) and is regularly trained inbasic life support (BLS) both internally and and by colleagues from Anesthetics.
+A separate emergency management agreement is also in place with the Department of Anesthesiology and Intensive Care Medicine.
+The intensive care unit (ICU) is just a few minutes’ walk in the same building complex.
+Trials can even be conducted under direct anesthesiological supervision if needed These are ideal conditions for first-in-human (FIH), early-phase and other trials with strict safety requirements for the subjects.

 Quality management and SOPs